 Our focus is on skills and development, not just results and rankings.
 If you are coming from other clubs in the area, this may be an adjustment for you.
 We feel it creates better athletes in the long run and results will come with great training.

-At the SOL Futbol Club , we are looking for that individual who is a good player, but more importantly is motivated and committed to learning and improving skills and knowledge.
+At the SOL Futbol Club , we are looking for that individual who is a good player, but more importantly is motivated and committed to learning.